Veams/generator-veams/README.md

 If you choose "Minimal installation" you skip the rest of the questions and get the default values with:
  * Libsass (grunt-sass)
- * Grunt Modules: grunt-dr-svg-sprites, grunt-combine-media-queries
+ * Grunt Modules: grunt-grunticon, grunt-data-separator
  * Assemble as Template Engine

 ## Structure